 Pedestrians not only need safe sidewalks, they also need safe accommodations for crossing the street.
-Denver Moves: Pedestrians and Trails identifies on-street and off-street crossing projects that once constructed, will foster pedestrian safety, comfort, and mobility.
+Denver Moves: Pedestrians & Trails identifies on-street and off-street crossing projects that once constructed, will foster pedestrian safety, comfort, and mobility.

 Beyond safe crossings and sidewalks, what are the other tools available to Denver that will help pedestrians walk when and where they want to?
-Denver Moves: Pedestrians and Trails identifies other critical tools that Denver will use to improve the comfort and safety of pedestrians throughout the city.
+Denver Moves: Pedestrians & Trails identifies other critical tools that Denver will use to improve the comfort and safety of pedestrians throughout the city.

 Beyond construction, there are other action items the city will take in support of the Mayor’s Mobility Action Plan to increase walking in Denver.
-Denver Moves: Pedestrians and Trails identifies and prioritizes action items for City Staff to pursue in conjunction with the construction of new infrastructure.
+Denver Moves: Pedestrians & Trails identifies and prioritizes action items for City Staff to pursue in conjunction with the construction of new infrastructure.

 This plan was developed through the Denveright process and was coordinated with other relevant already-established and developing plans.
 Significant effort was made through Denver Moves: Pedestrians & Trails’ development to ensure a high degree of integration between the pedestrian, bicycle, trails and transit networks.

 Denver Moves Pedestrians & Trails Task Force Meeting #5